StanfordDC/Compiler/README.md

   Parser takes input stream of tokens from tokenizer and checks for syntax correctness to form a parse tree using **Top-down Recursive Descent** parsing technique

 * #### Semantic Analysis
-  Evaluates the parse tree from the previous phase while checking for semantic errors such as **type mismatch** (initializing a value to a variable that doesn't match its data type) and **reserved identifier misuse** (reserved kewywords are used inappropriately)
+  Evaluates the parse tree from the previous phase while checking for semantic errors such as **type mismatch** (initializing a value to a variable that doesn't match its data type) and **reserved identifier misuse** (reserved keywords are used inappropriately)

 * #### Bytecode Generation (Pending)